ludovicschmetz-stack/olympus/README.md

 ## 🎮 Three Modes of Operation

-A proven methodology for AI-assisted development:
+Following Bernard Lambeau's proven methodology:

 | Mode | When | How |
 |------|------|-----|